Police: Man at IHOP with axe, knife charged with armed robbery - NewsBreak

 Police: Man at IHOP with axe, knife charged with armed robbery

 FORT WAYNE, Ind.
-(WANE) — Police have made an arrest in connection to an armed robbery that happened on Christmas Eve at the IHOP on Coldwater Road in Fort Wayne.
+(WANE) — Police have made an arrest in connection to an armed robbery that happened on Christmas Eve at the IHOP on Coldwater Road.

 At approximately 12:54 p.m., police responded to a call of an armed robbery suspect at the IHOP located at 4403 Coldwater Road.

-Police received preliminary information that the suspect, 41-year-old Ian Bazur-Persing, was armed with an axe and a knife, had the manager at knifepoint and was robbing the restaurant.Real life Planes, Trains, and Automobiles situation: Four strangers drive from Florida to Ohio together after canceled flights
+Police received preliminary information that the suspect, 41-year-old Ian Bazur-Persing, was armed with an axe and a knife, had the manager at knifepoint and was robbing the restaurant.‘Have a great evening’: Scathing phone call leads to felony, $30K bond

 After officers arrived, the suspect fled the scene, and was soon apprehended while still armed with the axe and knife, according to police.